 The pumpkin grows to become the best pumpkin, but will Peter keep it for himself or decide to give it up to another kid who comes to the pumpkin patch looking for a prize pumpkin?

-The book covers the growing process, all about fall, and friendship.
+The book covers the growing process, all about pumpkins and fall, and friendship.

 7. The Trip to the Pumpkin Farm: A Branches Book (Owl Diaries #11)